timtroendle/possibility-for-electricity-autarky/README.md

 ### Data to be retrieved manually

-Whenever possible, data is retrieved automatically.
-As this is not always possible, you will need to download the following data sets manually:
+Whenever possible, data is downloaded automatically.
+As this is not always possible, you will need to retrieve the following data sets manually:

 * [European Settlement Map 2012, Release 2017, 100m](https://land.copernicus.eu/pan-european/GHSL/european-settlement-map), to be placed at `./data/esm-100m-2017/`
 * [World Exclusive Economic Zones v10](http://www.marineregions.org/downloads.php), to be placed in `./data/World_EEZ_v10_20180221`
 * [Sonnendach.ch 2018-04-18](http://www.sonnendach.ch), to be placed in `./data/sonnendach/`
+* [Federal Register of Buildings and Dwellings (RBD/GWR) 2018-07-01](https://www.bfs.admin.ch/bfs/en/home/registers/federal-register-buildings-dwellings.html), to be placed in `./data/gwr/``

 ## Run the analysis